NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/cloud-protocol/TransportAndData.rst.txt

 For data optimization and power optimization, it is recommended to explore denser data protocols, because a great deal of IoT applications (as in this example, too) always send data in the same structure.
 Only the values change in the data.

-Consider the following GPS message:
+Consider the following GNSS message:

 .. code-block:: json